Scholarships & Awards

 Current students are encouraged to apply for annual scholarships offered by the Department of Art & Art History, the College of Liberal Arts, and Auburn University.

 The Departmental of Art & Art History provides scholarships to eligible students through the Auburn University Scholarship Opportunity Manager (AUSOM).
 Students can easily search, review requirements, apply, and accept awards for available scholarship opportunities.
 Interested students can apply for all institutional scholarships using this online application.
-The application deadline is December 1, 2018.
+The application deadline is February 1, 2019 at 4:45pm.
 Students are only required to complete the AUSOM application once each academic year.
 For more information and updates about AUSOM, please visit auburn.edu/ausom .

 Department of Art & Art History Scholarships

 The Joanna Campbell Blake Memorial Scholarship is awarded to a student enrolled in the College of Liberal Arts with a declared major in studio art (B.A. studio art or B.F.A studio art) with a minimum overall GPA of 3.0 or a minimum ACT score of 24 for an incoming student.
 The student must demonstrate financial need.
 Preference is given to Alabama residents.
 However, if a student from Alabama cannot be identified, the scholarship may be awarded to a qualified student from Georgia, Tennessee, Mississippi or Florida.
 Applicants should demonstrate achievement through the submission of a portfolio of artworks.

 Ida S. Wolfson Scholarship is a $1000 scholarship awarded to an out-of-state junior art major (BA in Art or BFA in Studio Art) with a minimum 3.0 GPA who demonstrates achievement through the submission of a portfolio of artworks.